JurisProject/juris_whitepaper_public/framework.md

 **From the Jurists’ perspective:** This is more labor intensive, but this is where the real money is, as fees are higher and split among fewer Jurists.
 In order to get put on a panel, you need to have High Jurist standing.
 All of that work spent in SNAP’s is paying off here!

-**How it works: **Similar to normal court systems, this is considered an escalation.
+**How it works: **Similar to normal court systems, this is considered an escalation from the lower SNAP system.
 Parties cannot proceed to a PANEL judgement without first running a SNAP.
-If one or both parties are unable to use the assistance of the SNAP to come to a resolution, they may choose to escalate to a PANEL judgement by indicating their intent to escalate and
+If one or both parties are unable to use the assistance of the SNAP to come to a resolution, they may choose to escalate to a PANEL judgement by indicating their intent to escalate and attaching the required JRS.

-The party\(s\) requesting the PANEL sends a PANEL transaction with JRS attached into the contract.
-All of the assets in the contested contract are moved into escrow.
-Based on the domain specialties marked on the arbitration agreement, a panel of 3 arbitrators is randomly selected.
+Based on the domain specialties marked on the arbitration agreement, a list of

+a panel of 3 arbitrators is randomly selected.
 The PANEL has 7 days to hear arguments and answer questions.
 At the end of those 7 days, they each issue a judgment.
 The Majority order is binding and causes the escrow to release the smart contract assets in accordance with the order.